 Designer and architect Omer Arbel is on the cusp of new techniques as he searches for the unique

-Omer Arbel, the creative director of West Coast lighting firm, Bocci, has a very special sensitivity to light.
+Omer Arbel, the co-founder of West Coast lighting firm, Bocci, has a very special sensitivity to light.
 He perceives light as something tangible, and liquid.
 “Since I was young, I always regarded light as having a volumetric quality, light appears like liquid and rooms are like containers that define the liquid, like bottles,” explains Arbel.
 “When I describe one kind of sunlight, most people don’t know what I am talking about.”